28 Liters to Fluid Ounces: A practical guide to Volume Conversion

 -

 Q: Is the conversion factor always exactly 33.814?
 A: The conversion factor is an approximation.
 The precise value can vary slightly depending on the temperature and pressure.
-However, 33.814 fl oz/L is a sufficiently accurate approximation for most practical purposes.
+Still, 33.814 fl oz/L is a sufficiently accurate approximation for most practical purposes.

 -